Élisabeth Vigée Le Brun: Daughter Julie

 After two years of marriage, Vigée Le Brun became pregnant, and on 12 February 1780, she gave birth to a daughter, Jeanne Lucie Louise, whom she called Julie and nicknamed "Brunette".
 In 1784, she gave birth to a second child who died in infancy.
 (Note: Le Brun does not mention this child anywhere in her memoirs.)

 In 1781, she and her husband toured Flanders, Brussels and the Netherlands, where seeing the works of the Flemish masters inspired her to try new techniques.
 Her Self-portrait in a Straw Hat (1782) was a "free imitation" of Rubens's Le Chapeau de Paille.
-Dutch and Flemish influences have also been noted in The Comte d'Espagnac (1786) and Madame Perregaux (1789).
+Dutch and Flemish influences have also been noted in The Comte d'Espagnac (1786) and Portrait of Madame Perregaux (1789).

-In yet another of the series of scandals that marked her early career, her 1785 portrait of Louis XVI's minister of finance, Charles Alexandre de Calonne, was the target of a public scandal after it was exhibited in the Salon of 1785.
+In yet another of the series of scandals that marked her early career, her 1784 Portrait of Charles Alexandre de Calonne depicting Louis XVI's minister of finance, Charles Alexandre de Calonne, was the target of a public scandal after it was exhibited in the Salon of 1785.
 Rumors circulated that the minister had paid the artist a very large sum of money, while other rumors circulated that she had had an affair with de Calonne.
 The famous Paris Opera soprano Sophie Arnould commented on the portrait "Madame Le Brun had cut off his legs so he could not escape".
-More rumors and scandals followed soon after as, to the painter's dismay, M. Le Brun began building a mansion on the Rue de-Gros-Chenet, with the public claiming that de Calonne was financing the new home - although her husband did not finish constructing the house until 1801, shortly before her return to France after her long exile.
+More rumors and scandals followed soon after as, to the painter's dismay, M. Le Brun began building a mansion on the Rue de-Gros-Chenet, with the public claiming that de Calonne was financing the new home – although her husband did not finish constructing the house until 1801, shortly before her return to France after her long exile.
 She was also rumored to have had another affair, with Joseph Hyacinthe François de Paule de Rigaud, Comte de Vaudreuil, who was one of her most devoted patrons.
 Their correspondence published later strongly affirmed the status of this affair.
 These rumors spiraled into an extensive defamation campaign targeting the painter throughout 1785.